graphql-markdown/next/README.md

 <center><img src="graphql-markdown.svg" alt="GraphQL Markdown" height="128px"></center>

+---

+**⚠️ This repo ONLY contains WORK IN PROGRESS for Graphql Markdown version 2 ⚠️**

+---

 # GraphQL Markdown

 GraphQL Markdown is a set of packages providing ways to generate human readable documentation from a GraphQL schema.